tengdann/SI_507/README.md

 # SI_507
 Repository storing all assignments for SI 507

-Current Folders:

-~Homework 1:
+Table of Contents:

-    - ttt.py
+-Homework 1: ttt.py